AramHovhannisyan/egrul-api-scrapper/README.md

 # About project

 - The API is built on express.js and typescript and is designed to provide information from egrul.nalog.ru.

 - First it searches locally, then requests it from egrul.nalog.ru if it is not found.

+- If there are more than 1 result pages, the system makes a request for all pages and saves everything.

+- Added a delay of 700 ml seconds between page requests to avoid captcha from egrul.nalog.ru.

 - Documentation - /api-docs/#/default/get_api_v1_search